12 Essential Things You Need Before Getting A Puppy – 2021 Checklist

 We personally recommend Oatmeal based shampoos for puppies as they well known to be sensitive and soothing, extremely beneficial for dogs with dry sensitive skin.

 We have our range of Oatmeal based dog shampoo which are perfect for puppies.

-Our brand new Oatmeal Puppy Shampoo is available to buy now!
+Our Oatmeal Puppy Shampoo is available to buy now!
 Use code SHAMPOO10 for 10% OFF!

 8. Toys/ Dental Chews & Puppy Early Development Toys

 Tennis balls have always been popular low-cost toy for your pup, only issue with tennis balls is dogs can easily puncher them and could potential swallow some of the contents of the tennis ball, potentially causing a trip to the vet.
 We would recommend purchasing a soft plush ball for your teething pup to mitigate the risk.

 These toys feature a rope that your dog can bite.
 You can hold the other end of the toy and begin a tug of war.
 Dogs love these toys they suit their natural way of playing and you can be a little more rough if your dog prefers this type of play!